warrenp11/tool-rental/README.md

 ![](https://img.shields.io/badge/Hi%20Im-Charlie%20Cruz-red?style=for-the-badge)</br>

-If you have any questions about this project contact me directly at <yourEmail>.
+If you have any questions about this project contact me directly at charlie.the.dev13@gmail.com.

 Visit this project's repository at https://www.github.com/warrenp11/tool-rental

-View more of my projects at https://www.github.com/<username>
+View more of my projects at https://github.com/Ccruz13

 ![](https://img.shields.io/badge/Hi%20Im-Nick%20Small-blue?style=for-the-badge)</br>